-We have created two rich pictures so far on different age groups of people living with cancer.
-These documents summarise the numbers, needs and experiences of these groups of people and are brought to life with real quotes and case studies.
+We have created four rich pictures on different age groups of people living with cancer.
+These documents summarise the numbers, needs and experiences of people from childhood to old age and are brought to life with real quotes and case studies.

 50% of TYA built up debt to make ends meet as a result of their cancer diagnosis.
 A third of 16-18 year-olds with cancer had to leave education altogether.

-Download the rich picture on teenagers and young adults living with cancer [PDF, 2.13MB].
+Download the rich picture on teenagers and young adults living with cancer [PDF].

-The rich picture on older people with cancer
+Download the rich picture on people of working age living with cancer [PDF].

 You may also be interested in our project to improve services for older people.